-Unexpectedly, leaving the Emirate is more difficult than moving here.
+Unexpectedly, leaving Dubai is more difficult than moving here.
 So before you board the plane, here's some advice for a stress-free and successful moving day

-Strange as it may seem, leaving the country is, in so many unexpected ways, more difficult than it is to get here in the first place.
+Strange as it may seem, leaving Dubai and the UAE is, in so many unexpected ways, more difficult than it is to get here in the first place.
 With a long check-list of things to tie-up before you board your plane to your next destination.

 So to help you on your journey to leaving Dubai behind and onto your next adventure, here's how to leave Dubai with everything tied up nice and neatly, and hopefully, without it being too stressful...